MaayanLab/datacrossways/README.md

 ```sh
 ~/datacrossways/setup.sh
 ```
 Now you can run the aws configuration script which will create the resources.
 To run it requires the temp user credentials and a project name.
 Project names should not contain `commas`, `periods`, `underscores`, or `spaces`.
 Since the `bucket name` is created from the project name there can be a conflict.
-The bucket name is `<project_name>-vault`.
+The bucket name is `<project_name>-dxw-vault`.
 Since bucket names are globally unique this might lead to errors.
 Run the following command:

 ```sh
 python3 ~/datacrossways/aws/aws_setup.py <aws_id> <aws_key> <project_name>